gepcel/GisViewer/readme.txt

 ## Why GisViewer?

 1. Occasionally, I want to view an ESRI shapefile before I add it into ArcMap.
+No better ways than view it via a Lister plugin in Total Commander.
 2. There's a plugin [GisLister](https://totalcmd.net/plugring/GisLister.html), without x64 version.

 ## What can GisViewer do?